-Here are some of the major initiatives introduced by Mankind Sweden (N.G.O.) to Sri Lanka over the years that, unfortunately, did not achieve their intended outcomes:
+Below are some of the major initiatives introduced by Mankind Sweden (NGO) in Sri Lanka over the years that, unfortunately, did not achieve their intended objectives:

-While the Sri Lankan government welcomed and supported the initiative, the LTTE (Liberation Tigers of Tamil Eelam) did not respond to the proposal.
-This lack of engagement from one side led to the suspension of the project.
+The Government of Sri Lanka welcomed and supported the proposal.
+However, the Liberation Tigers of Tamil Eelam (LTTE) did not respond to the initiative.
+Due to the lack of engagement from one of the key stakeholders, the project was ultimately suspended.

-2. In September 2014, Mankind Sweden (N.G.O.) introduced a concept to promote Sri Lankan manufactured goods by providing them with a unique opportunity to access the Scandinavian market.
-We temporarily secured a 1,535 sq. meter showroom and storage space in Töcksfors, Sweden, just five minutes from the Norwegian border.
-This initiative aimed to help Sri Lankan manufacturers showcase and sell their products in the Scandinavian region.
+2. In September 2014, Mankind Sweden (NGO) introduced an initiative aimed at promoting Sri Lankan manufactured goods by providing a unique opportunity to access the Scandinavian market.
+We temporarily secured a 1,535 square-meter showroom and storage facility in Töcksfors, Sweden, located just five minutes from the Norwegian border.
+The purpose of this initiative was to enable Sri Lankan manufacturers to showcase and sell their products across the Scandinavian region.

-To facilitate this project, we reached out to the Sri Lankan ambassador in Stockholm and presented the proposal with the support of a Swedish company.
-The goal was to connect Sri Lankan manufacturers with buyers in Scandinavia through a local marketing company that would assist with sales on a joint venture basis.
+To support the project, we approached the Sri Lankan Ambassador in Stockholm and formally presented the proposal with the backing of a Swedish company.
+The objective was to link Sri Lankan manufacturers with Scandinavian buyers through a local marketing company, which would handle sales under a joint-venture arrangement.

-The case was forwarded to the First Secretary of the Commercial Division at the Sri Lankan Embassy, and we engaged in correspondence regarding the initiative.
-However, despite our efforts, no Sri Lankan manufacturing companies expressed interest at the time.
-After waiting for four months without securing participants, we had to return the showroom and storage space to the property owners.
+The proposal was subsequently forwarded to the First Secretary of the Commercial Division at the Sri Lankan Embassy, and we engaged in ongoing correspondence regarding the initiative.
+However, despite our efforts, no Sri Lankan manufacturing companies expressed interest.
+After waiting four months without securing any participants, we were compelled to return the showroom and storage space to the property owners.

-This was a missed opportunity for Sri Lankan manufacturers to establish a presence in the Scandinavian market, which could have opened doors to significant business growth and international exposure.
-The project’s outcome underscores the importance of proactive participation and timely decision-making in seizing global opportunities.
+This represented a missed opportunity for Sri Lankan manufacturers to establish a foothold in the Scandinavian market—an opportunity that could have led to substantial business growth and international exposure.
+The outcome of this project highlights the importance of proactive engagement and timely decision-making when pursuing global market opportunities.

 Democracy is not a state, it is an act. it is an ongoing act of participation and commitment.
 It is never guaranteed to any nation unless its people are willing to fight for it.
 In Sri Lanka, fear has discouraged the majority of citizens from engaging in politics, contributing to the erosion of democracy.
 This lack of involvement, along with the unwillingness to cooperate with and guide leaders, has deepened divisions within the democratic system.